karialo/pwnagotchi/docs/plugins/README.md

 ## 📜 Table of Contents

-Below is a list of all available plugins.
+Below is a list of all default plugins.
 Click on any plugin to view detailed documentation:

 - [Auto-Backup](auto-backup.md)
 - [Auto-Tune](auto-tune.md)